haikhalfakhreez/fund-management-system/README.md

 ```

-Then, run the following commands again to generate and seed the database with mock data:
+Then, run the following command again to generate and seed the database with mock data:

 ```bash